 The layer-based non-destructive workflow is seen to be the goal of the skilled Photoshop operator.
 In truth, it is sometimes difficult to achieve for every image, but a lot of the time a non-destructive workflow is possible, and powerful.
 I would like to explain it in very broad terms here.
-(Wiser folk than me have written wiser words than mine, so I would encourage you to search for further information if this overview sparks your interest.)

 I’ll begin by saying I don’t like the term "non-destructive workflow".
 To speak of "destruction" makes it sound like something catastrophic is going to happen to our image!
 Of course that’s not so.
 And I simply think that it is not an apt description for the intent of the workflow, which is to allow us to infinitely re-edit our image as we see fit.
 The power to change our minds about any of our previous adjustments, without having to start all over.